bsmith89/blog/content/Education/python-lesson-balance.md

-I then had them open a new, empty notebook, and the remainder of the lesson (which _was_ done in the traditional live-coding style) then revolved around reconstructing this exact analysis from scratch, a thematic unification, that I found to be elegant.
+I then had them open a new, empty notebook, and the remainder of the lesson (which _was_ done in the traditional live-coding style) then revolved around reconstructing the same analysis from scratch, a thematic unification, that I found to be elegant.
 Since the pre-constructed analysis made use of for-loops, if-statements, and functions, I was able to limit my use of foo/bar style examples and